SebChw/Actually-Robust-Training/issues.md

 * Pododawac jakies hinty do poszczegolnych stage.
 Na razie Zmockowane, jakies bardzo ogolne a potem ewentualnie customowe.

 * na pozniej `POC` jak polaczyc DL modele i ML modele na etapie baselinu.
+*

+* Should our checks be in tests folder?
+NO

+* Visualizer should be part o f step?
+It will go out IN LAUNDRY

+* Visualizer should be responsible only for flot/table/log message generation.
+Rest should be handled by gui.

+* Do you think that we would need experiment level checks?
+Yes